ajoh504/referenceguides/python.md

 #Output: 'Exception thrown:'
 ```

 Source: [Automate the Boring Stuff CH 11](https://automatetheboringstuff.com/2e/chapter11/)

 ### 1.5 tuple unpacking/multiple assignment

-Tuple unpacking is a shortcut for assigning each item in a list to its own variable.
-The variable names must equal the number of items in the list or else an error will occur.
+Tuple unpacking is a shortcut for assigning each item in a list or tuple to its own variable.
+The number of variables must equal the number of items in the list or else an error will occur.

 ```py
 character_list = ['Aragorn', 'Legolas', 'Bilbo']
 human, elf, hobbit = character_list